ATV Accident Lawyer

 Experience matters when it comes to hiring a lawyer to represent you after your ATV crash.
 That’s why many people choose Glaser & Ebbs, Attorneys at Law, to represent them.
 We know how the legal system works in Indiana.
 We know what strategies can be the most effective.
 That’s why we have such strong track record of success.
 We don’t back down from difficult cases.
 We fight to win.

 Get the law firm that gets results.
 Contact us and schedule a free consultation with a lawyer who can fight for your rights after your ATV accident.
-We can meet with you in our Fort Wayne office or one of our other convenient locations statewide.
+We can meet with you in our Fort Wayne or Indianapolis office or one of our other convenient locations statewide.